unisave-cloud/asset/README.md

 Once this is done, you can try running all the tests.
 Open `Window > General > Test Runner` and select the `Play Mode` tab.
 You should see all the tests.
 To try out the connection, run the `UnisaveFixture.ExampleFullstackTest.ItCallsFacetMethod` by double-clicking on it.
 Then double-click the root node to run all the tests.

 > **Note:** To kill running tests, click on the `[>]` play button.

-> **Note:** Email auth tests do some funky stuff with the backend folder, so run those separately and not as parts of one global run otherwise all the other tests will fail.
-See the backend hashes on the made facet calls.